The Ultimate Guide to Content Distribution

 The key to successful email distribution lies in promoting valuable content.

-Your emails should not only promote your content but also provide useful information or insights that benefit the receiver.
+The purpose of email marketing is not only to promote your content but also to provide useful information or insights that benefit the receiver.
 This increases the likelihood of your emails being opened, read, and acted upon.
 Additionally, email marketing offers advanced targeting options.
 You can segment your audience based on various criteria such as their interests, behaviors, and content preferences, and send them personalized content that they’re most likely to engage with.
 This can significantly improve your content’s reach, engagement, and conversions.

 All that said: